Quiltfolk Issue 04: Tennessee

 In the movies, it’s the director’s job is to pull you into the story by way of images, dialogue, and music; to help you relate to the characters in such a way that you feel personally invested in their outcomes; to paint you into a scene so that you might feel as if you are a vital part of it all; and to place you within its geography as if you were walking upon the terrain in person.
 Sometimes, a movie will depict its locale so beautifully that you feel like you must go visit it yourself.
 Sometimes you do, and sometimes it disappoints.

 But not Tennessee.
 Tennessee is all those things you see in the movies.
 It’s fireflies and sweet tea.
 It’s old Hollywood gone country.
 It’s driving down the country roads in the bed of a beat-up pickup truck.
 Tennessee is amber waves of grain, and it is good ol’ southern charm.

 Tennessee is everything the movies tell you it’s supposed to be, and it’s everything you want it to be.

 Above all, Tennessee is a place worth going and coming back to.

 So join us as we explore the quilting community full of places, faces, and quilts that are sure to draw you into this historic state.

-170 pages, offset-print and perfect bound, full color on uncoated paper.
+180 pages, offset printed and perfect bound, full color on uncoated paper.
+Printed in the USA.

 Renowned in the quilt world for her work as a curator, lecturer, and author, Merikay is also a bona fide gumshoe when it comes to quilt history.
 But in this issue of Quiltfolk, it’s our turn to do the digging and uncover the fascinating facts of Merikay’s journey in quilting.